Rubizoka/Rubizoka/README.md

-## Atenção Creuzebek,
+## Oi tudo bem,
-meu nome é Gabriel Rubi e sou aluno do Enrique Cabelo
+Meu nome é Gabriel Rubi e sou aluno do Enrique Cabelo

 <!--
 **Rubizoka/Rubizoka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.